PRTGN-Development-Team/.github/profile/README.md

 If a dot in not infront of PRTGN, I.E. `PRTGN`, then the `PRTGN` part is formated capitlised.

 The only exeption to this is in things such as Rust / Cargo files, where Snakecase is used.
 Then what would normaly be `PRTGN` may be replaced with `prtgn`.
 Such as in PRTGN_encoding.
-The Rust crate version is `prtgn_endoding` insted of `PRTGN_encoding`.
+The Rust crate version is `prtgn_encoding` insted of `PRTGN_encoding`.